microsoft/playwright/docs/src/api/class-locatorassertions.md

 ## method: LocatorAssertions.hasId

-Ensures the [Locator] rpoints to an element with the given DOM Node ID.
+Ensures the [Locator] points to an element with the given DOM Node ID.

 ```java
 assertThat(page.locator("input")).hasId("lastname");